GEORGES LENTZ - composer / sound artist

 Glenn Murcutt inside the water tank.
 1 May, 2018.

-Some of Glenn Murcutt's drawings for the Cobar Sound Chapel.
+Some of Glenn Murcutt's early drawings for the Cobar Sound Chapel, with an early design of the entrance that was later altered significantly.
 16 October, 2017.

 Cobar Sound Chapel on Google Maps.